Lillooet language: Reduplication

 A more complicated type of reduplication is the internal reduplication used to express the diminutive.
 In this case the consonant before a stressed vowel is reduplicated after the stressed vowel and usually the vowel then changes to e (IPA: [ə]).
 Examples are below:

 More than one reduplicative process can occur in a given word:

-St’át’imcets has several other variants of the above types.
+Lillooet has several other variants of the above types.
 Reduplication is further complicated by consonant glottalization (see van Eijk (1997) for details).

 Mood and modality

 The subjunctive mood appears in nine distinct environments, with a range of semantic effects, including: